-While not part of the SUNY policies, UB has also developed Guidance for Faculty and Staff, which informs UB employees how to handle a situation where a student discloses a sexual assault to them.
+UB has also developed Guidance for Faculty and Staff, which informs UB employees how to handle a situation where a student discloses a sexual assault to them.

-With that said, one area where we have to be extremely vigilant is the prevention of student sexual assaults.
-Over the past three years, there have been 24 reported forcible sexual assaults; 17 of these occurred in residence halls.
-While the reported numbers are still low percentages compared to the overall number of UB students, we need to be concerned because the profile of college sexual assault is unique to college campuses and is different from what is generally thought of as “sexual assault” in our larger culture.
-We need to understand that sexual assault is generally underreported and that these numbers likely do not reflect the full extent of sexual assault on campus.
-These are generally not “stranger assaults”: between 85 and 90 percent of sexual assault victims know the perpetrator of the sexual assault.
-All campus environments carry risk factors for student-on-student sexual assaults and UB has been actively employing training, educational programs, bystander awareness and effective response mechanisms to promote the safety of our students.
+With that said, one area where we have to be extremely vigilant is the prevention of student sexual violence.
+While the reported numbers are still low percentages compared to the overall number of UB students, we need to be concerned because the profile of college sexual assault is different from what is generally thought of as “sexual assault” in our larger culture.
+We need to understand that sexual violence is generally underreported and that these numbers likely do not reflect the full extent of sexual violence on campus.
+These are generally not “stranger assaults”: between 85 and 90 percent of sexual violence victims know the perpetrator of the sexual assault.
+All campus environments carry risk factors for student-on-student sexual violence and UB has been actively employing training, educational programs, bystander awareness and effective response mechanisms to promote the safety of our students.

-UB Wellness Education Services provides a number of training programs, outreach and awareness campaigns to combat campus sexual assault and to support survivors.
+UB Health Promotion provides a number of training programs, outreach and awareness campaigns to combat campus sexual assault and to support survivors.
 Key among these are bystander-intervention training programs.
 Freshmen often are targeted at universities.
 While most people want to do the right thing, they may not know that it is acceptable to intervene or how to intervene.
 We want to encourage to people to do the right thing in those situations and give them the tools to know how to safely intervene.

 For many years, UB has had prevention and awareness programs, policies and practices in place to deal with complaints of sexual harassment and sexual violence, and we have adjusted them over time to make them more effective and assure that they comport with applicable laws, regulations and agency guidance.

 Awareness and prevention programming and events are held throughout the year, and students who are interested in this subject can find a wealth of information and assistance on UB's websites.
-UB’s outreach activities have included advertisements and articles in both the student and UB newspapers, and by email via the student listserv asking members of the university community to suggest ways the sexual harassment and sexual assaults procedures and policies can be improved.

-One concern we have is that media coverage of schools that did not handle sexual assault situations well might have a chilling effect on victims who might fear that universities generally want to “sweep sexual assault under the rug,” or who might fear that they will be subjected to a humiliating, blaming process if they choose to report.
-UB has worked hard to message to survivors of sexual assault that they will not be blamed for what has happened, and has incorporated its Options for Confidentially Disclosing Sexual Violence to help survivors understand how they can get help while still maintaining control over the steps taken in response.
+One concern we have is that media coverage of schools that did not handle sexual violence situations well might have a chilling effect on victims who might fear that universities generally want to “sweep sexual assault under the rug,” or who might fear that they will be subjected to a humiliating, blaming process if they choose to report.
+UB has worked hard to message to survivors of sexual violence that they will not be blamed for what has happened, and has incorporated its Options for Confidentially Disclosing Sexual Violence to help survivors understand how they can get help while still maintaining control over the steps taken in response.